 You may be able to claim compensation for the harm caused by this abuse.
 There are two main channels through which you can do this; directly against the perpetrator or through the Criminal Injuries Compensation Authority (CICA).

 Our team are available to offer free legal advice about the process of claiming for non-recent abuse.
-Contact us by:
+Contact us by clicking below

 - Available Support For Victims Of Historical Abuse